-a), b), c), d) No Impact.
-The proposed project would result in reconstructing an existing earthen dike adjacent to I-15 at PM R110.00 in a rural area along an existing roadway.
+• a), b), c), d) No Impact.
+The project would result in reconstructing an existing earthen dike adjacent to I-15 at PM R110.0 in a rural area along an existing roadway.
 The project would not increase the capacity of the existing roadway or include the installation of traffic signals.
 There are no sensitive receptors nearby, as there are no residences or businesses in the vicinity.
 The project would not obstruct implementation of any applicable air quality plan, violate any air quality standard, or contribute substantially to any existing or projected air quality violations.
+During construction, Caltrans Standard Specifications and BMPs, as outlined in Section 1.4.2.1, will be followed.
 No adverse effects on air quality are expected.